Frequently Asked Questions

 A: Our candidates must be U.S. citizens, Permanent Residents, or current holders of a J-1 visa.
 (We do not sponsor visas.)
 They must have at least one year clinical rotation experience in the U.S. or Canada, with at least two letters of recommendation.
 Candidates must have graduated from medical school within the last five years and they must have a minimum combined average score of 190 for USMLE Steps 1 and 2.

 Q: Can I send a paper application form?

 A: The Residency Program does not accept paper application forms.
 Students must apply online, through ERAS.
 The ACGME ID for our program is 1203312679.

 Q: Are any fellowships offered?

 A: We offer a one-year geriatric fellowship program at CentraState Medical Center.
 There are also Sports Medicine, Health Policy, Primary Care Research, and Women’s Health Fellowships available at our sponsoring institution, Robert Wood Johnson Medical School.

 Q: Are there other residency programs at CentraState?

 Q: What is the call schedule like?

-A: During the1st and 2nd year, call is between Q2 and Q4.
-During the 3rd year of the program, residents can take home calls.
+A: During the first and second year, call is between Q2 and Q4.
+During the third year of the program, residents can take home calls.

 Q: What types of amenities are available to CentraState Residents?